polca/premise/docs/transform.rst

 to update some datasets in ecoinvent, which are, for some of them, several decades old.
 More specifically, the data provides plant-specific efficiency and emissions factors.
 We average them by country and fuel type to obtain volume-weighted factors.
-Rhe efficiency of the following datasets is updated:
+The efficiency of the following datasets is updated:

 * electricity production, hard coal
 * electricity production, lignite